 Evelyn L. Pugh Memorial Graduate Fellowship in History Endowment

-Established in 1987, in memory of Dr. Evelyn L. Pugh by her husband, Dr. Robert E. Pugh, and others, to benefit graduate students in History.
-Evelyn Pugh was the first chair of the Department of History.
+The Evelyn L. Pugh Memorial Graduate Fellowship in History Endowment was established in 1987, in memory of Evelyn L. Pugh by her husband, Robert E. Pugh, and others, to benefit graduate students in history.
+Evelyn Pugh was the first chair of the Department of History and Art History.
 Robert Pugh is a former faculty member in the School of Management.

 Randy Beth Clarke Fellowship in U.S. History Endowment

-Established in 2010 by Robert and Joyce Clarke, in memory of Randy Beth Clarke, MA ’10.
+The Randy Beth Clarke Fellowship in U.S. History Endowment was established in 2010 by Robert and Joyce Clarke, in memory of Randy Beth Clarke, MA History ’10.

 Alexandria Scottish Rite of Freemasonry Graduate Fellowship in Philosophy Fund

-The purpose of the fund is to support one $5000 graduate fellowship within the Department of Philosophy on an annual basis.
-Recipients of the award will submit a 1,500 to 2,000-word essay written on a topic relating to freemasonry to the scholarship selection committee and the chair of the department.
-Recipients will be pursuing graduate degrees in philosophy, will be full-time, in-state students, and will qualify on the basis of academic merit and financial need.
+The Alexandria Scottish Rite of Freemasonry Graduate Fellowship in Philosophy Fund supports one $5000 graduate fellowship within the Department of Philosophy on an annual basis.
+Recipients of the award will submit a 1,500 to 2,000 word essay written on a topic relating to freemasonry to the scholarship selection committee and the chair of the department.
+Recipients will be pursuing graduate degrees in philosophy; will be full-time, in-state students; and will qualify on the basis of academic merit and financial need.
 The scholarship is renewable for previous recipients who opt to reapply for consideration.

-Elyse B. and Donald R. Lehman Graduate Student Research Award Endowment
+Elyse B. and Donald R. Lehman Endowed Graduate Student Research Award

 Psychology Emergency Scholarship